ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 ### Conclusion

 There are certain situations where you will not be able to modify code and export metrics like you want.
 In those cases, you will have to rely on available application logs in order to gather matrics.
 I hope this article showed you how it can be done using Grok Exporter and Prometheus.
-Also, since more and more applications are designed as a microservices, dockerized and run in Kubernetes ecosystem, this article showed you how you can establish telemetry in those conditions and explained subtle but important difference between continuously and periodicly running application in context of exporting metrics.
+Also, since more and more applications are designed as a microservices, dockerized and run in Kubernetes ecosystem, this article showed you how you can establish telemetry in those conditions.
+Finally, it presented important difference between continuously and periodicly running application in context of exporting metrics in Kubernetes ecosystem.